RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 #### Receive internal error notifications

-Applications can listen for internal error notifications between the Mobile SDK and SPiDR/Kandy Link using the `internalErrorDidOccur` callback method in the `SMRegistrationApplicationDelegate`.
+Applications can listen for internal error notifications between the Mobile SDK and Ribbon WebRTC Gateway using the `internalErrorDidOccur` callback method in the `SMRegistrationApplicationDelegate`.
 The error message includes the error reason and the component on which the error occurred.
 The following shows the possible internal error causes and their associated component tag values

 | Error Case         | Component Tag                                                   |
 |--------------------|---------------------------------------------------------------|